abhaydande/DataScienceCapstoneProject/README.md

 # DataScienceCapstoneProject
-# This is the First File realted to a capstone project
+# This is the First File related to the capstone project